HutoonAlomran/HutoonAlomran/README.md

 </div>

 - 🏫 I'm a senior Information Technology student at King Saud University.
-- 📝 I'm currently learning NLP & Big Data.
+- 📝 I'm currently learning mobile application development using Flutter, and DevOps tools such as Git, Ant, JUnit, Docker, Kubernetes, and Jenkins.
 - 👯 I enjoy tackling complex problems and coming up with innovative solutions to challenges.
 - 📫 Reach me at Hutoon9@gmail.com